al0cam/AutoMover/README.md

 # AutoMover plugin

+This plugin is used for designating folders in which your files will be moved automatically.
+It seeks to be an alternative to the "https://github.com/farux/obsidian-auto-note-mover" plugin from farux.
+The problem I had with that plugin was the lack of support for regex and regex groups in the destination paths.

+Therefore, this plugin supports regex and regex groups to create the destination paths unless they already exist.

 ## Releasing new releases

 - Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.